databricks/simr/README.md

 to ``simr`` or setting the Hadoop configuration parameter `simr.cluster.size`.

-## Creating simr.jar and buiding SIMR
+## Creating simr.jar and building SIMR

 Download Spark.
 This needs to be the version that supports the Simr backend scheduler: https://github.com/alig/spark